Hair Growth Hacks

 Nettle and Raspberry Leaf Tea Infusion

 I suggest going to your local tea shop to support small business, but if you prefer to order online, here is a link to an organic nettle leaf tea, an organic red raspberry leaf tea, and organic goji berries.
 Make sure to get loose leaf tea and not tea bags.
 Although purchasing these three things is an upfront cost, it is the same price as one month of supplements and will last you much longer.
-You can also skip out the goji berries if needed since this is the most expensive item.
+You can also skip the goji berries since this is the most expensive item.

 Instructions